Toyota Celica 1600GT (1971)

 Road testing the Toyota Celica 1600GT

-The suspension was not much different than the Carina, but the Celica’s front seat is positioned exactly in the center of the car fore-and-aft, resulting in a smooth ride with almost no pitching.
+The suspension did not feel much different than the Carina, but the Celica’s front seat is positioned exactly in the center of the car fore-and-aft, resulting in a smooth ride with almost no pitching.
 The test car was fitted with Bridgestone’s new Radial 20 tires, which are slightly softer than the Radial 10s and less sensitive to road irregularities.
 On the other hand, the steering response was slightly sluggish compared to the Carina I drove the day before.
-The steering wheel was wrapped in real leather, which was softer and more comfortable in the hands than the vinyl leather in the Carina.
+The steering wheel was wrapped in real leather, which was softer and more comfortable in the hands than the vinyl leather rim in the Carina.